Campaign of Tlemcen (1557): Background

 In 1550, Mohammed ash-Sheikh launched an offensive against the Algerian presence in north-west Algeria.
 The Moroccans seized Tlemcen on June 9, 1550, but failed at Mostaganem and were then defeated by the Banu Amir tribe, allies of the Spaniards in Oran.
 The Ottomans retaliated in 1551, and launched a counter-attack with their Berber allies from the Kingdom of Beni Abbas and the pro-Ottoman Zayyanids.
 Defeated by Hassan Pasha's Turkish contingents, the Moroccan army abandoned Tlemcen.

 Salah Raïs gathered an army in Tlemcen of Turkish harquebusiers and Berber soldiers from the kingdom of Kuku.
 They launched a campaign against Fez with the aim of enthroning Ali Abu Hassun, a Watassid pretender in exile.
 After heavy fighting near Fez, Mohammed ash-Sheikh was defeated and forced to abandon the city.
 Troops of the Regency of Algiers entered the city on January 9, 1554.
 Ali Abu Hassun removed some of the Turks who were guilty of acts of violence against the population, in exchange for a large sum of money that he had promised them, as well as the Peñón de Vélez de la Gomera base.

 Mohammed ash-Sheikh reorganized his troops in the south and defeated Ali Abu Hassun in the battle of Tadla.
 This victory allowed him to re-seize the city of Fez on September 13, 1554, and to ascend the throne and establish definitively the Saadian dynasty in Morocco.

+Mohammed ash-Sheikh made a request to both Madrid and Lisbon for the supply of military forces.
+The governor of Mazagan received a letter from King John III of Portugal and a truce was subsequently concluded in 1555.

 Battle

 The Saadian sultan wanted to take advantage of the disorder that had reigned in the government of Algiers since the return of Hassan Corso.
-Moulay Mohammed El Mehdi, son of the Saadian sultan, marched on Tlemcen at the head of 400 men.
+Moulay Mohammed El Mehdi, son of the Saadian sultan, marched on Tlemcen.
 The town was defended by a small garrison of the Algerian army commanded by the caïd Çafa.
 During the attack, the Algerian garrison entrenched itself in the citadel of the city and resisted all assaults while waiting for reinforcements from Algiers.
+The garrison under caïd Saffa consisted of only 500 men, he was forced to withdraw to the Casbah.
+It was impossible for the Saadians to capture the citadel as they had no artillery and therefore hastily dispatched an ambassador to Count Alcaudete in Oran to request artillery and ammunition.